jreisinger/docs/data/notes/cs/design.md

 if __name__ == '__main__': main()
 ```

+## Bottom-Up Implementation

+A good way to approach the implementation of a modest size program is to start at the lowest levels of the structure chart and work your way up, testing each component (*unit testing*) as (or before) you complete it.

 ## Prototyping and Spiral development

 * not an alternative to top-down design but a complementary approach